hayeah/sike-react-course/js-bling-bling/_index.md

 You could get 5~6x performance boost just by using another JavaScript library!
 For a comparison of JavaScript animation and CSS animation performance, see:

 + [CSS animations performance: the untold story](http://greensock.com/css-performance)
+  + There is an informative discussion between Paul Irish and the GreenSock author in the comment section.

 So don't worry about performance issues, it's not JavaScript's fault.
 We will use GreenSock for this project.
-Later when we implement scrolling effects, GreenSock makes it super easy to play the animation back and forth:
+Later when we implement scrolling effects, GreenSock makes it super easy to play animations back and forth:

 <video src="scrollmagic-scrubbing.mp4" controls loop></video>